 Australia has always been a step ahead and is a nation with the highest smartphone adoption in the world since 2011.
 The marketers also have taken notice of this development and have shifted their efforts towards mobile devices and targeted them for direct reach to the customers.
 With push notifications and apps, mobile devices are a great medium of directly reaching wider audience if the efforts are made in the correct direction with a strategy of maximizing returns.

 A mobile device is a goldmine of information for a marketer and direct access to the end customer.
 With the number of sensors and the computing power packed into this device, the possibilities of marketing are endless.
-The modern day mobile phones have certain sensors which have become a de facto standard and you can find them even on the cheapest smartphones.
+The modern day mobile phones have certain sensors that have become a de facto standard and you can find them even on the cheapest smartphones.
 We will take a look at how GPS (Global Positioning Systems) have made marketers more aware of the mobile user’s location and how they have used this extra bit of information to their benefit.

 Having a user’s location to the exact street level can make a marketer aware of where the user is at any moment of time and if the user is around their own store or a competitor’s store.
 Even top social networking platforms like Google, Facebook and Twitter offer targeting audience based on geolocation advertising since long now but with the data of user’s exact location available to marketers directly from their cellphones, the dynamics of the industry has changed drastically.